jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 FP has its roots in completely stateless lambda calculus.
 The untyped lambda calculus is known to be equivalent in power to the standard stateful abstraction of compution : the Turing machine.

 **State**
-- It avoids state and gains property of *referntial transparancy*.
+- It avoids state and gains property of *referential transparancy*.
 - Informal reasoning gets effective.

 **Kinds of state**